ricbencar/shallow-water-waves/README.md

 \Large \frac{H_{rms}}{\sqrt{m_0}} = 2.69 + 3.24 \frac{\sqrt{m_0}}{d}
 ```

 The parameter $\sqrt{m_0}/d$ is a dimensionless measure of the local wave intensity, or degree of saturation.
 The choice of the constant 2.69 is a deliberate and crucial feature of the model.
-For a purely linear, narrow-banded sea state, the theoretical relationship is $H_{rms} = \sqrt{8m_0} \approx 2.828\sqrt{m_0}$ (Battjes & Groenendijk, 2000).
+For a purely linear, narrow-banded sea state, the theoretical relationship is $H_{rms} = \sqrt{8m_0}$ (Battjes & Groenendijk, 2000).
 However, Battjes and Groenendijk (2000), citing field data analysis by Goda (1979), selected 2.69 as the deep-water limit (i.e., as $d \to \infty$) to better represent real, broad-banded ocean waves.
 This decision means that even in deep water, the $H_{rms}$ calculated by this model is approximately 5% lower than the theoretical Rayleigh value.

 While this improves realism for broad-banded seas, it also causes the model's dimensional predictions to diverge from pure Rayleigh theory.
 This divergence was explicitly analyzed by Caires & Van Gent (2012), who demonstrated how this parameterization causes the model to produce predictions that do not smoothly converge to the Rayleigh values in deep water and can lead to physically inconsistent results, a behavior that necessitates the "capping" logic described in the computational methodology section.